shreyamusini/power.outages-project/README.md

 ## ASSESMENT OF MISSINGNESS
 We do think the column CUSTOMERS AFFECTED is NMAR because we did some analysis and found out that customers affected was most missing for cause category of intentional attack and we thought that could be so,

-We investigate the missingness of anomaly level values and climate region and we achieved a p-value of
+We investigate the missingness of anomaly level values and climate region and we achieved a conclusion that the column of anomaly levels does not seem to be very dependent on climate region.
+With further analysis above during EDA while imputing for anomaly values, we found that missing values of NA were not very dependent on other columns missingness so we manually imputed for the anomaly values by looking at respective Year, Month and if the climate category of the reigon was warm, cold or normal

 We investigated the missingness of the values of CAUSE.CATEGORY and CAUSE.CATEGORY.DETAIL because when we examined the missingness of the details, we saw that more values were missing when the cause of the power outage was severe weather.
 The graph below shows the distribution of the cause being severe weather and the counts of the detail being missing or not missing.